A comparative review of short stories “Millisent Ka Plays in Realtime” by Jason Sanford and “Cohiba” by Lucia Puenzo.

 On Wednesday last week, the post brought the latest edition of Granta number 113: “The Best of Young Spanish Language Novelists”.
 Granta is launching a Spanish language edition and marking the occasion (and promoting it) by publishing in English translation the contents of the first Spanish edition.

-As it happens I had just read the last story in my most recently received edition of Interzone, had nothing else in the pipeline and was able to pick up Granta and start reading directly.
+As it happens I had just read the last story in my most recently received edition of Interzone.
+I had nothing else in the pipeline so was able to pick up Granta and start reading directly.

 Interzone, by contrast, is a magazine of the science fiction and fantasy genres.
 Almost Britain’s most successful magazine ever, in the field.
-(In saying this, one is always aware of New Worlds which hovers somewhere on the edge of consciousness out in an Oort Cloud of the mind.)
-Interzone was started by people I knew when I was a student, and I’ve subscribed without a break since the first edition.
-Interzone is also a good deal thinner than Granta; on the other hand, it comes bi-monthly.
+(In saying this, one is always aware of New Worlds which hovers somewhere on the edge of consciousness in an Oort Cloud of the mind.)
+Interzone was started by people I knew when I was a student.
+I’ve subscribed without a break since the first edition.
+Interzone is also a good deal thinner than Granta.
+On the other hand, it comes bi-monthly.

 So, with the last story in Interzone still reverberating, I picked up Granta and read the first story.
 Interesting contrast, interesting similarity in my reaction.

 Now, there’s not a lot on the surface that links these two stories, beyond the fact that both circle around creativity and are set in environments in which creative artists (might) exist.
-The authors are of a similar generation, both Americans (Sanford from the USA, Puenzo from Argentina), both successful in their respective fields, but I’m not sure that’s relevant.
-They both address current concerns, even though “Milliscent Ka” is set in a new-feudal future Los Angeles while “Cohiba” is in the very recent past (and set in a modern-day Cuba which, inevitably I suppose, feels trapped in a time-warp).
+The authors are of a similar generation.
+Both are Americans (Sanford from the USA, Puenzo from Argentina).
+Both are successful in their respective fields, but I’m not sure that’s relevant.
+They both address current concerns, even though “Milliscent Ka” is set in a new-feudal future Los Angeles while “Cohiba” is in the very recent past.
+(And set in a modern-day Cuba which, inevitably I suppose, feels trapped in a time-warp.)